google/j2cl/docs/limitations.md

 However it's not feasible nor practical to support all of the APIs in the web platform; APIs like `java.net.*` are intentionally left out.

+Another common example of this is `String.format` which requires emulation of a large set of expensive localization APIs.
+For this case, Guava provides `Strings.lenientFormat` which is a compact cross-platform compatible alternative.

+The source of truth for the full-set of emulated API can be found in `jre/java/`.

-Shared code that uses these APIs can work around this limitation by [super-sourcing](best-practices.md#super-sourcing-writing-platform-specific-code) the classes and providing an alternative implementation specific for J2CL.
+Shared code that uses missing APIs can work around this limitation by [super-sourcing](best-practices.md#super-sourcing-writing-platform-specific-code) the classes and providing an alternative implementation specific for J2CL.

+Note that both Web and Java platforms are evolving; in some cases, an emulation might have been left out because the Java API is relatively recent or Web didn't have a good (fast/correct/compact) way to emulate but now can.
+In such cases, please contact us and/or send proposal for emulation.

 ## Minor Semantic Differences